OilProducts/wanderforge/README.md

 - `ROADMAP.md`: The detailed planning/roadmap document that guided the initial direction (kept intact).
 - `README.md`: This file.
 A concise overview that will grow with the project.
+- `PLAN.md`: A self-contained technical plan with phases, data model, and Vulkan approach.

 ## Project Goals (early sketch)